 "Saihme?"
 He called out, a hint of uncertainty in his adolescent voice.
 Unfortunately, Saihme hadn't showed himself up.
 His mentor.

 He took a step back and hid behind the stone building.
-He observed his surroundings and it was getting dark.
-The streets were damp, he couldn’t sleep outside.
+He observed his surroundings, it was getting dark.
+The streets were damp and that gave him the option that he couldn't sleep outside.
 He wondered what his mentor would do in a time like that.
 Then he found himself taking a look back at the commotion.
 He wanted to know how things would conclude.

 Before the conclusion was met, he felt a warm hand on his shoulder and was soon being offered a home to stay in exchange for his service by a man.
 He couldn't remember how the fight at the market ended, but he found a place to stay as the prize.